langcog/alignment/README.md

 powerProb = log((# of utterances where A and B both say marker)/(Number of utterances where A says the marker)) baseProb = log((# of utterances where B says the marker and A doesn't)/(# of utterances that A doesn't say the marker)) prob = powerProb - baseProb

+**7/23/2015**
+SHARED_CODE:
+    Fixed a bug which was reducing our BNOTA
+TWTR:
+    Updated readCSV to discard more utterances which quote a speaker
+        - Check for unicode quotes
+        - Check if speakers acknowledge each other
+        - Check if utterance contains "RT"
+        - Check if utterance contains "[mention]: "
+CHILDES: